apigee/ansible-opdk-accelerator/README.md

 The github repositories that you include can be modified by updating workspace-github-repos.yml

 # Inventory File Semantics
-A description of the how the [inventory file](inventory.md) should be setup.
+A description of the how the [Inventory File](README-INVENTORY-FILE.md) should be setup.

 # Scaffold required folders
 This playbook will create the following folders for you: